OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 **Q: How can I deposit large amounts?**
 A: For large deposits, consider breaking up bids over time to give the price time to decay between bids.
 Large bids that consume multiple ticks will result in a weighted average conversion price.

+**Q: What happens if the auction target is not reached?**
+A: The auction tracking period defines a number of days that the auction results (relative to the target, e.g. `sold - target`) will be tracked.
+At the end of the tracking period, if the sum of those results is negative (meaning that less OHM was sold through auctions than the target emissions) a bond market will be created to instantaneously sell the under-sold OHM.
+This increases the likelihood of the target emissions being reached.

+Note that the bond market capacity is affected by the bond market capacity scalar.

 #### Managing Positions